JohnBobSmith/MessyFoods/README.md

 # SpaceyRocks
 A space invaders inspired game.
 Pop the waves of asteroids with your main cannon, roast them with the laser if they try to get past you, and protect yourself with a destructible bubble shield!
 Be careful though!
-The laser has a limitted ammount energy.
+The laser damages you when in use!
 Collect powerups to replenish health, energy, shield, or unlock temporary upgrades like a rate of fire booster.
 Beware of things far worse than asteroids...

-##Basic "storyline":
+##Basic storyline:
 You are at a research facility on the moon, investigating strange radio signals.
 A well established moon colony lay behind you.
 Your faciliity is positioned at the very edge of colony, for the best signal.
 Suddenly, a great deal of space debris